sucongCJS/Note/PM/PM.md

 -­ Verbal communication
 -­ Conflict resolution, conflict management
 -­ Critical thinking, problem solving
-## what is the job role for each job
--­ IT Project manager for a broad range of product including but not limited to Data centre implementation/Active directory implementation/SharePoint improvement/online development.
-b) what are responsibilities for each position-­‐Demonstrable track record of successful project delivery for large scale projectsc) what experience do you need for thejob?-­‐IT infrastructure and software related project management.-­‐Network or data centre implementation experience an advantaged) Any certification required eg PRINCE2 -­‐Formal project management qualifications e.g. PMBOK, Prince2 would be well regardede) is any salary mentioned?-­‐Yes ($120K -­‐$140K)(The power to make your city shines)a) what is the job role for each job-­‐Manage the delivery of IT and hardware projects from concept to implementationb) what are responsibilities for each position-­‐Document functional and technical requirements, project plans, timelines, reports and business proposals-­‐Manage performance and delivery of external suppliers / developersc) what experience do you need for the job?-­‐Experience in Project Management with working knowledge of knowledge of PMBOK, PRINCE2 or equivalent principlesd) Any certification required eg PRINCE2 -­‐Project Management -­‐certified practitionere) is any salary mentioned?-­‐Yes (Salary starting at 96K + super (10 days F/N)##Project management certification programs; -­‐PRINCE2 provides a common language for all participants in the project.
-The various management roles and responsibilities involved in a project are fully described and are adaptable to suit the complexity of the project and skills of the organization.
-PRINCE2 provides a method for managing projects within a clearly defined framework.-­‐The (PMBOK) ‘Project Management Body of Knowledge’ describes the PMI’s view of the relevant topics and knowledge within the Project Managem

 # *Organizational Structures
 ## functional organizational structure